404notfound-erdosbootcampproject/reddit_analysis/README.md

 We observed that the popularity of the subreddit as a whole waxes and wanes over time, and so in our final analysis, we focus in on posts from a single day.)

 Anatomy of a Reddit post:
 A post on Reddit has several key features.
 It has a title and a body, the latter of which may include non-text content.
 Users may assign upvotes and downvotes to a post, indicating their preference for the post.
-The different between the number of upvotes and downvotes is the post's score.
+The difference between the number of upvotes and downvotes is the post's score.
 Users may add comments in two ways: they may comment directly on the post ("top-level" comments), or they may add a comment in response to another comment.

 Given a particular post on r/wallstreetbets, we considered the following features:
 - The length of the title